-There are no trees covered by a Tree Preservation Order (TPO) with connectivity to the scheme extents.
+There are no woodlands registered on the Ancient Woodland Inventory Scotland database or on the Native Woodland Survey of Scotland, and there are no trees covered by a Tree Preservation Order (TPO) within 300m of the scheme extents.

 The existing trunk road is a prominent linear landscape feature.
-The trunk road corridor, for example, has a distinct character shaped by fast-flowing traffic, road markings, safety barriers, signage, landscaping etc. The scale of the trunk road detracts from the quality and character of the wider landscape.
+The trunk road corridor, for example, has a distinct character shaped by fast-flowing traffic, road markings, safety barriers, signage, landscaping, etc. The scale of the trunk road detracts from the quality and character of the wider landscape.